timhdesilva/noise_expectations/README.md

-# Replication Code for "Noise in Expectations: Evidence from Analyst Forecasts", by Tim de Silva and David Thesmar
+# Replication Code for "Noise in Expectations: Evidence from Analyst Forecasts"
+## Authors: Tim de Silva, David Thesmar

 ## Instructions to run code